hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 			"details": "Fault Details…",
 			"internal_code": "Internal error log code"
     	}
 	}The error code is returned in the body of the response for convenience.
 The message section returns a human-readable message that is appropriate for display to the end user.
 The details section is optional and may contain extra information.
-The internal_code section is optional internal to monitoring information to further identify the cause of the fault.
+The internal_code section is optional monitoring logging information to further identify the cause of the fault.

 The root element of the fault (the fault_element value) may change depending on the type of fault.
 The following is a list of possible elements along with their associated HTTP error codes.|Fault Element|HTTP Error Code|
 |:------------|:--------------|